petermchale/find_phone/README.md

 location of a phone on a floor from a single RGB camera image.
 The approach was to first build a phone classifier and then use it to locate the phone via a sliding-window algorithm.
-More detailed description can be found in this [Jupyter Notebook]().
+More details can be found in
+this [Jupyter Notebook]().

 <img src='data/detected_phone.png' width='600'>